 The prostate gland is located under the bladder.
 Prostate cancer cells start on this organ and may spread to other parts of the body.
-It can be difficult to diagnose prostate cancer, since it typically doesn’t show early symptoms.
+It can be difficult to diagnose prostate cancer since it typically doesn’t show early symptoms.
 So, regular screenings are key.
-Risk factors for prostate cancer include family history and age.
+Cancer Risk factors for prostate cancer include family history and age.
 It’s also common in African-American and Afro-Caribbean men.

 This guide will outline how the VA rates prostate cancer for disability compensation claims, as well as what Vietnam veterans should know when seeking VA benefits for this condition.